jeremycross/Python-Notes/README.md

 Chapter 15: Databases

 ## Learning Python by Joe Marini
-When working with the 'Ex_Files_Learning_Python' notes there are two types of files to keep in mind:
+When working with the 'Learning_Python_JoeMarini' notes there are two types of files to keep in mind:
 'starting' and 'finished'
  - 'starting' files are my own notes and were created while following the online tutorial
  - 'finished' files are the instructors programs and were left untouched